Welcome to another article where I’m going to share with you the 11 best apps for real estate agents.

 These apps save time, provide value to your clients, and make you look even more professional.
-The best part is that most all of the apps I’m going to recommend are FREE!
+The best part is that almost every real estate mobile app I’m going to recommend below is FREE!

 So without further ado, here are the 11 best apps for real estate agents.
 They are in no particular order.
 Starting out the list, we begin with:

-Calendly is an app, and it’s on your computer.
+Calendly is both web-based and an app.
 You can go to www.calendly.com, and sign up for an account.
-You hook it up to whatever calendar program that you use, whether it’s Google calendars, or Outlook or whatever it is that you might use.
+You hook it up to whatever calendar program that you use, whether it’s Google calendars, Outlook, Apple, or another option.

 Clients will only be able to select the times that you have allotted.
 You can put all sorts of different criteria in there.
 For instance, if you need to have an hour available before and after they make an appointment for drive time, etc.

 I love RPR, especially the mobile app.
 It makes doing quick CMAs super simple whenever you’re out in your real estate market.
 We always get asked the same questions by potential buyers in the field, “What is this property worth,” and there’s no possible way a real estate agent can know all of the values all the time.
 Until RPR, that is.

 I’m very upfront with my clients and say to them, “Let’s let’s take a quick look right now, and if you like more information, I’m happy to go back and do a full CMA.”